Global Association of International Sports Federations

-Global Association of International Sports Federations (GAISF) is the umbrella organisation for all (Olympic and non-Olympic) international sports federations as well as organisers of multi-sports games and sport-related international associations.
-It changed its name to SportAccord from March 2009 to April 2017 when it reverted to its former name.
-GAISF is an international sport organisation with 95 full members (international sports federations governing specific sports worldwide) and 20 associate members (organisations which conduct activities closely related to the international sports federations).
+Global Association of International Sports Federations (GAISF) was the umbrella organisation for all international sports federations, as well as organiser of multi-sports games and sport-related international associations.
+It changed its name to SportAccord from March 2009 to April 2017, when it reverted to its GAISF.
+It was an international sport organisation with 95 full members (international sports federations governing specific sports worldwide) and 20 associate members (organisations which conduct activities closely related to the international sports federations).

-In November 2022 Members of the Global Association of International Sports Federations (GAISF) voted for the dissolution of the organisation, with many of its activities taken by a restructured SportAccord.
-The revised governance structure of Sport Accord will see the Association of IOC Recognised International Sports Federations (ARISF) and Alliance of Independent Recognised Members of Sport (AIMS) join the Association of Summer Olympic International Federations (ASOIF) and the Association of International Olympic Winter Sports Federations (AIOWF) as Members of SportAccord.
+In November 2022, the members of the Global Association of International Sports Federations (GAISF) voted to dissolve the organisation.

+The revised governance structure will see the Association of IOC Recognised International Sports Federations (ARISF) and the Alliance of Independent Recognised Members of Sport (AIMS) join the Association of Summer Olympic International Federations (ASOIF) and the Association of International Olympic Winter Sports Federations (AIOWF) as the four main stakeholders of SportAccord.

+Members of the GAISF approved the final steps in the liquidation of the organisation at an extraordinary general assembly held on 14 September 2023.

 GAISF Council

-The council is composed of a president, two vice-presidents, a treasurer and five members.
+The council was composed of a president, two vice-presidents, a treasurer and five members.

-Mission and values
+The council's final composition was:

+Function

-GAISF is the umbrella organisation for both Olympic and non-Olympic international sports federations, as well as organisers of international sporting events.
-In this role it provides expertise in, for example, anti-doping, integrity and social responsibility.
+GAISF was the umbrella organisation for both Olympic and non-Olympic international sports federations, as well as organisers of international sporting events.
+In this role it provided expertise in, for example, anti-doping, integrity and social responsibility.

-By establishing multi-sports games that group together similar sports, GAISF aims to promote the members and the members' visibility.
+By establishing multi-sports games that group together similar sports, GAISF aimed to promote the members and the members' visibility.

 Membership

-Member international federations can be either full or associate members of GAISF.
+Member international federations could be either full or associate members of GAISF.